Deriving the Faraday tensor from the 1865 Maxwell’s equations#

 From matrix multiplication rules, we infer the ordered equations are equivalent to:

 The flat left hand side is a covector, which we note in tensor notation with lower indices \(∂_μ\).
-The right hand side is also flat and therefore is a covector \(J_ν\).
+The right hand side is also flat and therefore a covector \(J_ν\).
 The rank 2 tensors in the expressions are necessarily one time contravariant and one time covariant.
 We multiply each column of \(∂\) with each row of \(F\), and repeat for all columns of \(F\).
-With the first index of \(F\) being the row \(μ\), and \(ν\), this means \(∂_μ F^μ{}_ν\).
+With the first index \(μ\) of \(F\) to identify the rows, and the second index \(ν\) to indentify the columns, this means \(∂_μ F^μ{}_ν\).
 We then write in tensor notation \(F^μ{}_ν\) for the Faraday tensor, and \(G^μ{}_ν\) for its dual:

 To double-check the result, you can have a look at this alternative derivation of the mixed electromagnetic tensor.
+To triple-check the result, you can also have a look at these lecture notes from the Department of Physics of the University of Oxford.